jackjoe/docker/README.md

 - bz2
 - calendar

-`docker build -t jackjoe/fpm-nginx ./fpm-nginx
+`docker build -t jackjoe/fpm-nginx ./fpm-nginx`

+## Docker

+Our own Docker, to use as base builder in Gitlab.
+Extends from the base docker image with make, bash and git.